 The CAA's preferred method is to set up a Direct Debit.
 To use this method simply complete the Direct Debit form and return to the APC team at the address provided.

 You can also pay by cheque.
 If you do wish to pay by cheque, it must be made payable to "Air Travel Trust".
 For cheque and all other payment types, you will need to ensure your APC payment is received by the ATT within six weeks, as set out in the APC Return and Payment Frequency Chart, to avoid breaching the terms of your licence.

 For any other methods of payment please contact a member of the APC team on 020 7453 6470 or by email on firstname.lastname@example.org for details.

-The requirement to report the APC is included in the Standard Terms attached to each licence.
-Failure to report the APC is therefore a breach of the Standard Terms and licence holders' would risk action being taken against them to revoke the licence.
+The requirement to report the APC is included in the ATOL Standard Terms.
+Failure to report the APC is therefore a breach of the Standard Terms and the Civil Aviation (Air Travel Organisers' Licensing) Regulations 2012 (as amended) ATOL holders' would risk action being taken against them.

 Missing the payment deadline is an offence under Regulation 7 (standard ATOL Holders) or 8(2) (SBA's) of The Civil Aviation (Contributions to the Air Travel Trust) Regulations 2007 (as amended).